kluctl/www-kluctl.io/content/en/docs/tutorials/microservices-2-helm-integration.md

 ```

 To get an overview of these changes, look into [this commit](https://github.com/kluctl/kluctl-examples/commit/ddcc81b48157b908ccf5ea115c68b46028eb8842)
-inside the example project belonging to this article.
+inside the example project belonging to this tutorial.

 If you deploy the new state of the project, you'll notice that only labels will change.
 These labels are automatically
 added to all resources and represent the [tags]({{< ref "docs/reference/deployments/tags" >}}) of the corresponding